XAIStudyGroup/YF_explain_decision_tree_models/README.md

 This repository holds the material for teaching how to explain decision tree models.

 ## File description
 Because the example given by Molnar's book is not strictly a classfication, to avoid confuse students, I used iris dataset instead to demo the explanation.
-I still prepared an R script and a Jupyter Notebook for the bike dataset, but that is why we have two sets of scripts.
+I still prepared an R script and a Jupyter Notebook for the bike dataset, and that is why we have two sets of scripts.

 **XAI_decision_tree_bike.ipynb** and **decision_tree_bike.R**: Demo code for the bike example **XAI_decision_tree_iris.ipynb** and **decision_tree_iris.R**: Demo code for the iris example